carlosolarte/L-framework/docs/tutorial.md

 ```

-The rules applied in such derivation can be printed as follows (`6` is the
+The rules applied in such a derivation can be printed as follows (`6` is the
 successful state reported by the command `search` above):

 ```